hubnet5116/ArkRepo/index.rst

  mkdir ArkServers

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Step 11: Install Ark Server via Steam
+Step 13: Install Ark Server via Steam
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Log into Steam as an anonymous user using the SteamCMD and download the latest Ark Server files:

 .. code::

- steamcmd
-  Steam> login anonymous
-  Steam> force_install_dir /home/ubuntu/ArkServers
-  Steam> app_update 376030 validate
-  Steam> exit
+ steamcmd +force_install_dir /home/ubuntu/ArkServers +login anonymous +app_update 376030 +quit

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Step 12: Setup Game User Settings for Ark Server
+Step 14: Setup Game User Settings for Ark Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create the file ``/home/ubuntu/ArkServers/ShooterGame/Saved/Config/LinuxServer/GameUserSettings.ini`` and paste the following content in it.
 Please see GameUserSettings.ini in https://ark.gamepedia.com/Server_Configuration for more detailed info on the configuration option meanings.